bartlettroscoe/bartlettroscoe.github.io/_posts/2018-09-20-starting-github-pages-site.md

 your local machine and then use that to install something call "bundler" and then use that to install Jekyll.
-This is really important because to test the building of your website and view what it looks like locally, you have to be able to run and updated Jekyll server locally over and over again on your local machine.
+This is really important because to test the building of your website and view what it looks like locally, you have to be able to run an updated Jekyll server locally over and over again on your local machine.
 To install Ruby and Jekyll, I followed the instructions on various GitHub and other sites
 (e.g. [here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)).
 I
 was able to install these on a Windows 7 Laptop using Cygwin (and therefore followed the Linux instructions).
 I was able to build Ruby 2.5.1 from source